kevinniland/MD5-message-digest-algorithm/overview.md

 This section will give an analysis of the MD5 algorithm, including the complexity of the algorithms that attempt to reverse it (algorithms that attempt to find an input for which the MD5 algorithm produces a given output).

 ### Algorithm
-In cryptography, MD5 (Message-Digest algorithm 5) is a widely used cryptographic hash function with a 128-bit hash value.
+In cryptography, MD5 (Message-Digest algorithm) is a widely used cryptographic hash function with a 128-bit hash value.
 As an Internet standard (RFC 1321), MD5 has been employed in a wide variety of security applications, and is also commonly used to check the integrity of files.
 An MD5 hash is typically expressed as a 32 digit hexadecimal number.
 MD5 is a strengthened version of MD4.
 Like MD4, the MD5 hash was invented by Professor Ronald Rivest of MIT.

-### Algorithms that attempt to reverse it
+### Security/Algorithms that attempt to reverse it
+#### Overview
+The security of the MD5 hash function is severely compromised.
+A collision attack, which is an attack on a cryptographic hash that tries to find two inputs producing the same hash value [18](https://en.wikipedia.org/wiki/Collision_attack), exists that can find collisions within seconds on a computer with a 2.6 GHz Pentium 4 processor (complexity of 224.1).
+Further, there is also a chosen-prefix collision attack that can produce a collision for two inputs with specified prefixes within seconds, using off-the-shelf computing hardware (complexity 239) [19](https://en.wikipedia.org/wiki/Collision_attack#Chosen-prefix_collision_attack).
+These hash and collision attacks have been demonstrated in the public in various situations, including colliding document files and digital certificates.
+[1](https://en.wikipedia.org/wiki/MD5#Security)

+In 1996, a flaw was found in the design of MD5 and was not deemed a major weakness at the time.
+In 2004, it was shown that MD5 is not collision-resistant which doesn't make it suitable for applications like SSL certificates or digital signatures, which rely collision-resitant algorithms for security.

+#### MD5 for passwords
+Using salted MD5 for passwords is not recommended.
+Not because of MD5's cryptographic weaknesses, but because it is fast.
+This means that an attacker can try billions of passwords per second on a single GPU.
+[17](https://security.stackexchange.com/questions/19906/is-md5-considered-insecure)

+#### MD5 for file integrity
+Using MD5 for file integrity may or may not be a practical problem, depending on the exact usage scenario.

+As discussed, the attacks against MD5 are collision attacks, not pre-image attacks.
+This means an attacker can produce two files with the same hash, if they have control over both of them but they can't match the hash of an existing file they didn't influence.
+[17](https://security.stackexchange.com/questions/19906/is-md5-considered-insecure)

+The main take from analysing the security of the MD5 algorithm is that is shouldn't be used.
+You should not use elementary cryptographic algorithms, but ___protocols___ which assemble several algorithms so that they collectively provide some security features (e.g. transfer of data with confidentiality and integrity).
+For storing passwords (more accurately, password verification tokens), don't make a custom mix of a hash function and salts; use a construction which has been studied specifically for such a use.
+If a hash function is desired, SHA-256 is much more preferable.
+[17](https://security.stackexchange.com/questions/19906/is-md5-considered-insecure)

 ### Time Complexity
 MD5 processes data in blocks of 512 bits, doing 4 rounds of some internal operation (sometimes it may add one more block to the data - "the message is padded so that its length is divisible by 512").
 So, if n is bytes, it does roundup(8*n/512) operations which is O(n) in Uniform Cost model (real memory hierarchy has nonuniform access cost for different layers/sizes).